-Live-stream shopping is the next big thing to enter the world of e-commerce, already evolving from a billion-dollar industry in China.
-This includes influencer markets, live videos and entertainment, whilst promoting products to an infinite and engaged audience online – explaining its popularity.
+Live-stream shopping is the next big thing to enter the world of e-Commerce, having already established a billion-dollar industry in China.
+This includes influencer markets, live videos and entertainment, whilst promoting products to an infinite and engaged audience online – which explains its popularity.

-This brings infomercials into the forefront of modern-day advertisement – but goes a step further.
+This brings infomercials into the forefront of modern-day advertisement – but one step further.
 It makes it easier, more interactive and more personal to shop online.

 What is Live-Stream Shopping?

-To put it simply, livestream shopping offers the ability to demonstrate and ultimately advertise products to a live, online audience that can interact in that live experience.
+To put it simply, live-stream shopping offers businesses the ability to demonstrate and ultimately advertise their products to a live, online audience that can interact in real-time.
 Promoters directly interact with the customers through an online video, chat or other features.
-Because it is live, it reduces possibility of manipulation of imagery and settings – allowing the audience to trust confidently in the brand.
+Because it is live, it reduces possibility of manipulation of imagery and settings, in turn allowing the audience to have trust in the brand.

-Similarly, to physical retail, brands are able to develop inter-personal relationships with their customers.
-They are able to immerse themselves without the time pressure with the guidance of live-stream shopping.
+Similarly, to physical retail, brands are able to develop interpersonal relationships with their customers.
+They are able to immerse themselves in the products, without the time pressure, with the guidance of live-stream shopping.

-Not only do brands build relationships and increase sales, but audiences are also entertained and engaged.
-Further proving why livestream shopping is taking the e-commerce world by storm.
+Not only does live-stream shopping help brands build relationships and increase sales, but their audiences are also entertained and engaged; further proving why livestream shopping is taking the e-Commerce world by storm.